rmmoul/jQuery.on-off.js/README.md

 To use:

-1. create you hover and non-hover state images, and save the hover state image with \_off at the end of the file name before the extension, and save the hover state with \_on at the end.
+1. create your hover and non-hover state images, and save the hover state image with \_off at the end of the file name before the extension, and save the hover state with \_on at the end.